TrustworthyComputing/PEEV-verifiableFHE/README.md

 cd .. && cmake --build build --config RELEASE
 ```
 ## Run
-Navigate to binary path (on Windows, it is on the build/Release directory), opne the cmd, execute `<program.exe> -f <file.opl>`.
+Navigate to binary path (on Windows, it is on the build/Release directory), open the cmd, execute `<program.exe> -f <file.opl>`.
 For example,
 `vppc.exe -f dot_product_v8.opl`.

 ### Note
 * vppc.exe is the executable of Driver.cpp
 * vppc2.exe is the executable of Driver_eq_check.cpp
 * vppc3.exe is the executable of Driver_larger_params.cpp
+* vppc4.exe is the executable of Driver_larger_ptxt.cpp

 # Requirments
 The project needs [Boost](https://www.boost.org/) library.